 of senior drivers said that alternate transportation services are "somewhat or very important" to seniors' quality of life.

+5 / 0/

+100/

+JO%
-of senior non-drivers said that they were "somewhat or very likely" to use ride-sharing services if they were available in the community. of senior drivers said that they thought seniors were "somewhat or very likely" to use ride-sharing services if they were available in the community.
-SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES EDMONTON ZONE

-Use of Alternate Transportation Services
+of senior non-drivers said that they were "somewhat or very likely" to use ride-sharing services if they were available in the community.
+69% of senior drivers said that they thought seniors were "somewhat or very likely" to use ride-sharing services if they were available in the community.
+SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES Use of Alternate Transportation Services

-When asked what they would use alternate transportation services for if they were available in the community, you can see in the graph above to the left that the majority of senior non-drivers said they would use the services for transportation to medical appointments in the community (80%) and out of the community (70%) and for access to essential services such as grocery shopping (59%).
-A smaller percent of senior non-drivers said that they would use the services for attending recreational, social ("visiting family or friends"), or religious activities.
-The pattern of responses from senior drivers was somewhat similar (see graph above to the right) to those from senior non-drivers.
-That is, senior drivers thought that seniors in the community would use the services for transportation to medical appointments in the community (94%) and outside the community (79%) and for access to essential services such as grocery shopping (85%).
-Although the percents were lower, more than half of the senior drivers also thought that seniors in the community would use the services for attending recreational, social, or religious activities.
+When asked what they would use alternate transportation services for if they were available in the community, you can see in the graph above to the left that the majority of senior nondrivers would use the services for transportation to medical appointments in the community (89%), for access to essential services such as grocery shopping (60%), and for recreational activities (51%).
+A much smaller percent of senior non-drivers said that they would use the services for attending medical appointments outside the community, and for attending social ("visiting family or friends") or religious activities.
+The pattern of responses from senior drivers was somewhat similar to those from senior nondrivers (see graph above to the right).
+That is, senior drivers thought that seniors in the community would use the services for transportation to medical appointments in the community (89%), for access to essential services such as grocery shopping (90%), and for recreational activities (79%).
+Although the percents were lower, more than half of the senior drivers also thought that seniors in the community would use the services for attending medical appointments outside the community, and for attending social or religious activities.
+NORTH ZONE

 Preferences for Finding out About Alternate Transportation Services